Lewis Hamilton: Formula Renault and Formula Three

 Hamilton began his car racing career in the 2001 British Formula Renault Winter Series, finishing fifth in the standings.
-This led to a full 2002 Formula Renault UK campaign with Manor Motorsport in which he finished third overall.
-He remained with Manor for another year, winning the championship ahead of Alex Lloyd.
+This led to a full 2002 Formula Renault UK campaign with Manor Motorsport in which he finished third overall, and fifth in the Formula Renault Eurocup amidst only competing for four rounds.
+He remained with Manor for another year in Formula Renault UK, winning the championship in a dominant fashion ahead of Alex Lloyd, as he registered 10 wins from 15 races.
 Having clinched the championship, Hamilton missed the last two races of the season to make his debut in the season finale of the British Formula 3 Championship.
 In his first race he was forced out with a puncture, and in the second he crashed out and was taken to hospital after a collision with teammate Tor Graves.

 Asked in 2002 about the prospect of becoming one of the youngest ever Formula One drivers, Hamilton replied that his goal was "not to be the youngest in Formula One" but rather "to be experienced and then show what I can do in Formula One".
 He made his debut with Manor in the 2004 Formula 3 Euro Series, ending the year fifth in the championship.
-He also won the Bahrain F3 Superprix and twice raced in the Macau F3 Grand Prix.
-Williams had come close to signing Hamilton but did not because BMW, their engine supplier at the time, would not fund him.
+He also won the Bahrain F3 Superprix, and twice raced in the Macau F3 Grand Prix.
+Williams had come close to signing Hamilton but did not as BMW, their engine supplier at the time, refused to fund him.
 Hamilton eventually re-signed with McLaren.
-According to then McLaren executive and future CEO Martin Whitmarsh, who was responsible for guiding Hamilton through the team's young driver programme, he and Anthony Hamilton had a "huge row" at the end of the season, with Lewis' father pushing for him to move up to GP2 for 2005, while Whitmarsh felt that he should remain in F3 for a second season, culminating in Whitmarsh tearing up Lewis' contract; however, Lewis called Whitmarsh six weeks later and re-signed with the team.
+According to then McLaren executive and future CEO Martin Whitmarsh, who was responsible for guiding Hamilton through the team's young driver programme, he and Anthony Hamilton had a "huge row" at the end of the season, with his father pushing for him to move up to GP2 for 2005, while Whitmarsh felt that he should remain in Formula 3 for a second season, culminating in Whitmarsh tearing up Hamilton's contract; however, Hamilton called Whitmarsh six weeks later and re-signed with the team.

-Hamilton first tested for McLaren in late 2004 at Silverstone.
-Hamilton moved to the reigning Euro Series champions ASM for the 2005 season and dominated the championship, winning 15 of the 20 rounds.
+Hamilton had his first Formula One test with McLaren in late 2004 at Silverstone.
+He moved to the reigning Euro Series champions, ASM for the 2005 season and dominated the championship, winning 15 of the 20 rounds and bragging 13 pole positions.
 He also won the Marlboro Masters of Formula 3 at Zandvoort.
-After the season British magazine Autosport featured him in their "Top 50 Drivers of 2005" issue, ranking Hamilton 24th.
+Following his success, British magazine Autosport featured him in their "Top 50 Drivers of 2005" issue, ranking Hamilton at 24th.